BillJr99/Ursinus-WebIDE/_pages/exercise-prolog-warmup.md

   points: 3
   instructions: "Run this prolog program."
   goals:
-    - To write a Scheme statement
+    - To read a Prolog statement

 canvasasmtid: "181953"
 canvaspoints: 3